-(1)(a) In respect of the loan from Tin Fok to Mr. Sio
+(1)(a) In respect of the loan to and interest receivable from Entity A in the Associate's Financial Statements

-Based on current information available to the management of Tin Fok Group (the "Tin Fok Management"), Tin Fok Management believes that the criminal allegations against Mr. Sio would not have any material adverse impact on Mr. Sio's personal financial position nor affect Tin Fok Group's operations.
-Furthermore, given the loan has been novated to an entity which is majority owned by Mr. Sio's family with substantive assets and the repayment date of such loan has been extended to September 2023, Tin Fok Management is of the view that there would be no significant increase in the credit risks of the loan, and therefore no ECL allowance was recognised.
+Based on current information available to the Tin Fok Management, on the basis that Entity A has substantive assets and repayments from Entity A amounting to HK\$55,363,000 were received by Tin Fok during the year ended 31st July, 2023, Tin Fok Management is of the view that there was no significant increase in the credit risks of the loan and related interest receivable, and therefore no ECL allowance was recognised.
 Based on the information currently available to them, the Management agrees with the views and rationales of the Tin Fok Management above.

-However, the Management acknowledges and understands as the above involves subjective judgment of the financial condition of Mr. Sio, and the independent auditor of the Company was of the view that they were unable to obtain sufficient appropriate audit evidence to assess the recoverability of the loan to Mr. Sio as at 31st July, 2022 in the consolidated financial statements of Tin Fok Group for the year ended 31st July, 2022.
-As a result, with respect to the type of audit opinion issued by the auditor, the Management acknowledged and agreed with the audit opinion that the auditor had issued based on their professional and independent assessment.
+However, the Management acknowledges and understands as the above involves estimates and assumptions, including judgment of the financial condition of Entity A, and the independent auditor of the Company was of the view that they were unable to obtain sufficient appropriate audit evidence to assess the recoverability of the loan and related interest receivable from Entity A as at 31st July, 2023 in the Associate's Financial Statements.
+As a result, with respect to the type of audit opinion issued by the independent auditor of the Company, the Management acknowledges and agrees with the audit opinion that the auditor had issued based on their professional and independent assessment.

-(1)(b) The impairment on property, plant and equipment in respect of the hotel operations of Tin Fok Group
+(1)(b) The impairment on property, plant and equipment in respect of the hotel operations of Tin Fok Group in the Associate's Financial Statements